reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 server.listen(6000)
 ```
-Now lets start the our node.js server again in terminal window
+Now lets start our node.js server again in terminal window
-and start nc localhost 6000 from two separte Terminal windows.
+and start nc localhost 6000 from two separte terminal windows.
 Now if we write some text in our terminal windows we can see the server terminal window echoing our data.

 So we have written a sokect server in node.js.
-It can handle multible sockets connections on a single threadid server, by using callback events to handle them.
+It can handle multiple sockets connections on a single threaded server, by using callback events to handle them.

-But it is still not echoing incomming data, so it is not an echo server.
-The only thing he does is write  it to the Terminal window.
+But it is still not echoing incoming data, so it is not an echo server.
+The only thing he does is write it to the terminal window.
 So we add to it `socket.write(data);` see whole code.
 ```javascript
 var net = require('net');